Movies to Watch before Visiting Rome

 Only You (1994)

 Marisa Tomei and her real life boyfriend at the time, Robert Downy Jr., star in this romantic comedy.
 Marisa beleives she has found her soul mate, just as he is leaving on a flight to Italy, so she follows him and tries to track him down.
-This is a cute, fluffy movie, that I actually though got better as it went along.
+This is a cute, fluffy movie, that I actually thought got better as it went along.

 Featured Rome Sights: